-Lake Michigan’s size has a weather influence on Milwaukee and environs.
-In the warm seasons of April to October, prevailing on shore winds causes cooling during the day 60% of the time.
+Lake Michigan’s size has a weather influence on Milwaukee and its environs.
+In the warm seasons of April to October, prevailing onshore winds cause cooling during the day 60% of the time.
 The balance of the year, November through March when the lake is warmer than the land, results in less cooling at night.
 There is some lake effect snow, but this is more prevalent on the other side of the lake impacting Michigan due to prevailing winter winds.

 New Berlin has some notoriety.
 We have 2 roundabouts, both two-lane roads on Mooreland Road.
 One serves I43 and since our locals are not too sure about giving the right of way in a circle, many accidents are reported at that intersection.

-On my 40 minute walking route, I pass a home with a number of Ash Trees in their yard.
-Sadly many of these trees are infected with the Emerald Ash Borer.
+On our 40-minute walking route, we pass a home with a number of Ash Trees in their yard.
+Sadly, many of these trees are infected with the Emerald Ash Borer.
 The adult beetles nibble on ash foliage but cause little damage.
 The larvae (the immature stage) feed on the inner bark of ash trees, disrupting the tree’s ability to transport water and nutrients.
-In effect these trees die from the inside.
+In effect, these trees die from the inside.
 State laws require that these trees be removed as soon as evidence of Emerald Ash Borer is detected.
-The family in this home are of Scandinavian origin, and elected to keep a stump and to get an artist to carve a Viking head.
+The family in this home are of Scandinavian origin and elected to keep a stump and to get an artist to carve a Viking head.
 Great artwork.